 Premera Steals for the Cure

 For each Mariners steal, Premera made a donation to Susan G. Komen.
-The inaugural Steals for the Cure program raised $30,000.
+In 2018, the Steals for the Cure program raised over $40,972.

 Alaska Airlines Home Runs for Education